Folsom Plans

 (Example mock-up shown.)

 UPDATE: Both the Leather Pride Flags and the Cultural District Banners are now in place on the light poles.
-Learn more here and here.
+Learn more about the Pole Banners and the Leather Pride Flag pole wraps.

 The city’s plan for upgrading Folsom Street (and later Howard Street), is extensive and dramatic.
 According to the SFMTA Web Site, the Folsom Streetscape Project will include: “the removal of one to two eastbound travel lanes and the addition of traffic and bike signals, protected corners at intersections, corner bulb-outs, raised crosswalks, mid-block crosswalks and crosswalks at alleyways and minor streets, a two-way separated bikeway, a transit-only lane, transit boarding islands, and improved curb management.”
 These changes are intended to make biking and walking in SoMa more comfortable and enjoyable, improve transit services, and improve safety for all.